mchobby/micropython-seesaw/readme.md

 ## Supported sub-modules

 Seesaw includes many modules in the library.
-The initial portage includes `keypad.py` and `neopixel.py` because it was for for [micropython-neotrellis](https://github.com/mchobby/micropython-neotrellis) .
+The initial portage includes `keypad.py` and `neopixel.py` because they were required for [micropython-neotrellis](https://github.com/mchobby/micropython-neotrellis) implementation.

-* keypad.py
+* __keypad.py__ : see [micropython-neotrellis](https://github.com/mchobby/micropython-neotrellis) for example.
-* neopixel.py
+* __neopixel.py__ : see [micropython-neotrellis](https://github.com/mchobby/micropython-neotrellis) for example.

 ## Documentation